 The sweep will provide information to assist the ACCC’s engagement with the sector, including guidance for businesses and individuals involved in the sharing economy which will be released later this year.
 The information will also be shared with the ACCC’s ICPEN partners, as well as to the Australian state and territory consumer protection agencies.

 The ICPEN is an informal network of consumer protection law enforcement authorities representing 58 global economies.

 ICPEN provides a forum where authorities can cooperatively share information and look to combat consumer problems which arise with cross-border transactions in goods and services, such as e-commerce fraud and international scams.

 Further information is available here: ICPEN website

-A list of participating countries is available here: Participating ICPEN countries
+A list of participating countries is available at Participating ICPEN countries

-The ACCC has also produced guidance for businesses: Online reviews—a guide for business and review platforms
+The ACCC has produced guidance for businesses: Online reviews—a guide for business and review platforms

 The sharing economy